menu

 The overall crime rate in New Athens is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-New Athens is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, New Athens does not have a public transit system used by locals to get to and from work.

 The rate of college-level education in New Athens is quite a bit lower than the national average among all cities of 21.84%: just 10.34% of people here over 25 have a bachelor's degree or an advanced degree.